Pikachu: In video games and anime

 Outside of the main series, Pikachu stars in Hey You, Pikachu! for the Nintendo 64; the player interacts with Pikachu through a microphone, issuing commands to play various mini-games and act out situations.
 The game Pokémon Channel follows a similar premise of interacting with the Pikachu, though without the microphone.
 PokéPark Wii: Pikachu's Adventure and its sequel, PokéPark 2: Wonders Beyond, features a Pikachu as the main protagonist.
 The game Detective Pikachu features a talking Pikachu who becomes a detective and helps the protagonist Tim Goodman solve mysteries.

-Pikachu appear the games Pokémon Snap and its sequel, New Pokémon Snap, games where the player takes pictures of Pokémon for a score.
+Pikachu appear in the games Pokémon Snap and its sequel, New Pokémon Snap, games where the player takes pictures of Pokémon for a score.
 A Pikachu is one of the sixteen starters and ten partners in the Pokémon Mystery Dungeon series.
 Pikachu has appeared in all five Super Smash Bros. crossover fighting games as a playable character, and in the Pokémon fighting game Pokkén Tournament, in both its normal form and as "Pikachu Libre", based on "Cosplay Pikachu" from Omega Ruby and Alpha Sapphire.
 Pikachu has also appeared in other games, such as Pokémon Unite, Pokémon Rumble World, Pokémon Go, and Pokémon Café Mix.

 Following the anime season Pokémon Ultimate Journeys, which concludes the story of Ash and his Pikachu and retires them as main cast members, another Pikachu named "Captain Pikachu" was introduced as a major character in the follow-up series Pokémon Horizons, which featured an entirely new cast of characters. Ōtani portrayed the role of Captain Pikachu.
 Taito Okiura, the vice president of marketing for The Pokémon Company International, stated that Pikachu would "continue to have a significant presence in the animated series and remain an icon for the brand".